opencobra/cobratoolbox/.github/CONTRIBUTING.md

 Include details about your configuration and environment:

-* **Provide details on your `startup.m` and your `pathdef.m` file.** If you have pre-configured your system to load the files of The COBRAToolbox, please give more details about which solver directories, COBRA
+* **Provide details on your `startup.m` and your `pathdef.m` file.** If you have pre-configured your system to load the files of The COBRA Toolbox, please give more details about which solver directories, COBRA
 * **Which version of MATLAB are you using?**
 * **What's the name and version of the OS you're using?**
 * **Which solvers do you have installed?** You can get that list by running `initCobraToolbox`.